 -

-Refined grains such as white bread, white rice, white pasta, and couscous
+Refined grains: White bread, white rice, white pasta, and couscous.

 -

-High-carb fruits such as dried fruits (raisins, dried plums, dried apricots), grapes, bananas, and mangoes
+High-carb fruits: Dried fruits (raisins, dried plums, dried apricots), grapes, bananas, and mangoes.

 -

-Sweets such as sugar, soda, boxed juices, ice cream, cakes, and cookies
+Sweets and sugars: Sugar, soda, boxed juices, ice cream, cakes, and cookies.

 -

-Processed foods such as bacon, ham, bologna, salami, burgers, sausage, pizza, French fries, chips, and hot dogs
+Processed foods: Bacon, ham, bologna, salami, burgers, sausage, pizza, French fries, chips, and hot dogs.

 -

-Alcoholic drinks such as beer, sparkling wine, wine, and liquor
+Alcoholic drinks: Beer, sparkling wine, wine, and liquor.

 3-day egg diet meal plan

-Below is an example of a 3-day meal plan for the egg diet:
+Below is an example of a 3-day meal plan for the egg diet designed to maximize TEF.

 This is just an example and can vary depending on each person’s needs.
 A registered dietitian should be consulted for a personalized nutrition plan.